rvkmr6466/Interview-prepration-Java-Full-Stack/Documents/Full stack developer interview questions.md

 In summary, `Comparable` is used for defining a natural ordering of objects within the class itself, while `Comparator ` is used for defining external ordering strategies that can be applied to objects of a class.
 This distinction allows for greater flexibility in sorting, enabling multiple comparison methods without altering the original class structure.
 Understanding when to use each interface is crucial for effective data manipulation and sorting in Java.

 ---
-## Q. How do you sort a list using Comparator?
+## 90. How do you sort a list using Comparator?
 To sort a list using a `Comparator` in Java, you can follow these steps:
 1. **Create a Comparator**: Define a `Comparator` that specifies the sorting logic.
 You can do this either by implementing the `Comparator` interface or by using a lambda expression.
 2. **Use the `Collections.sort()` method**: Call the `Collections.sort()` method, passing the list and the `Comparator` as arguments.